Fall 2013 – Summer 2014

 Students in the Faculty develop expertise in one or more of the areas of Religious Studies at the undergraduate and graduate level.
 In the B.Th./M.Div. program, students prepare for the ordained ministry and for other professional careers in pastoral settings such as hospitals and schools.

-The Colleges affiliated with the Faculty are the Montreal Diocesan Theological College of the Anglican Church of Canada; the Presbyterian College, Montreal; the United Theological College of the United Church of Canada.
-They are all located close to the University campus.
+The Colleges affiliated with the Faculty are the Montreal Diocesan Theological College of the Anglican Church of Canada; the Presbyterian College, Montreal; and the United Theological College of the United Church of Canada.
+They are all located close to the University's Downtown campus.

 The Faculty of Religious Studies is also the home of McGill’s Centre for Research on Religion/Centre de Recherche sur la Religion.
 CREOR coordinates and supports research on the main religions of the world, their differences and their common grounds, and how they contribute to a better understanding of past and present-day culture, ethics, and politics.